 About

-Her feature, ‘French Film’, a very grown-up British comedy, picked up two major awards at the Monte-Carlo Film Festival for Best Actor and Best Screenplay.
-Described by Philip French in The Observer as an “immensely likeable debut” that is “clever, funny, and emotionally truthful… with a strong whiff of Woody Allen.”
+Jackie’s micro-budget feature, ‘French Film’, “a very grown-up British comedy”, starring Hugh Bonneville and Anne-Marie Duff was recognised for its witty direction and ambition, picking up two major awards at the Monte-Carlo Film Festival for Best Actor and Best Screenplay.
+It was described by Philip French in The Observer as an “immensely likeable debut” that is “clever, funny, and emotionally truthful… with a strong whiff of Woody Allen.”
+In addition, her two short films, ‘Station’ and ‘Vagabond Shoes’ with its powerful performance by Iain Glen, have won a clutch of awards on the festival circuit, including the Kodak / BAFTA Short Film Showcase and two Scottish BAFTA nominations.